lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

     ## 'network_client' group is only used in the internal inventory
     ##    to separate the ntp-clients from the servers
     ##
-    ## For the DMZ environment, all machines are consider ntp-clients and use the same ntp_servers config
+    ## For the DMZ environment, all machines are ntp-clients
+    ##    and use the same ntp_servers config
     ##
     network_client:
       vars: